Early White Hair: Myths, Facts, Causes and Prevention Tips

 • Vitamin D: We can obtain this primarily from sunlight.
 It is also found in fatty fish and fortified foods.

-• Antioxidants: Foods such as berries, nuts, and green tea are rich in antioxidants.
+• Antioxidants: Foods, such as berries, nuts, and green tea, are rich in antioxidants.
 They combat oxidative stress, which may cause white hair at an early age.

 Tip 2: Stress Management Techniques

 Chronic stress can disrupt overall health, including hair pigmentation.
-It is one of the common white hair causes at an early age.
+It is one of the white hair causes at an early age.
 Consider incorporating these techniques into your daily routine:

 • Mindfulness and Meditation: Practising mindfulness or meditation daily can help calm your mind.